Findlen Family

 Description

-Sam and Helen Parker emphasized the importance of advanced education and careers for their children, regardless of gender.
-For example, Alma, their eldest daughter, attended Sacred Heart College (now part of Belmont Abbey College) in Belmont, North Carolina, where she studied business; youngest child Magdalen attended the College of Notre Dame in Baltimore, Maryland, and had a long and successful career as a teacher.
-Louis Francis Parker, the only son in the family, was a leader in the establishment of Bladen Community College, and served on its Board of Trustees.
-Alma, a shrewd businessperson, was a lifelong supporter of other women in business: she was a charter member of the Gray Moss Chapter of the American Business Women’s Association in Elizabethtown, and throughout her life encouraged young women to pursue higher education and enter business.
-The family’s commitment to education lives on at this college through several scholarships: the Alma Parker Farris Scholarship for Business, which Alma established to encourage young women to study business; the Louis & Louise Parker Scholarship; and the Sam & Helen Kelly Parker Scholarship, established by Agnes Parker Najam to honor her parents’ love of education.
+Alma Parker attended Sacred Heart College (now part of Belmont Abbey College) in Belmont, North Carolina, where she studied business.
+Alma was a charter member of the Gray Moss Chapter of the American Business Women’s Association in Elizabethtown.
+Magdalen Parker attended the College of Notre Dame in Baltimore, Maryland, and became a teacher.
+Louis Francis Parker helped establish Bladen Community College and served on its Board of Trustees.
+The college offers three scholarships in the names of Parker family members: the Alma Parker Farris Scholarship for Business, which Alma established to encourage young women to study business; the Louis & Louise Parker Scholarship; and the Sam & Helen Kelly Parker Scholarship, established by Agnes Parker Najam to honor her parents’ love of education.

-While her siblings pursued other careers, Alma Parker took over proprietorship of the family department store.
-Alma married Shikralla Doumit (“S.D.” or “Shik”) Farris (1910-1964) in December of 1941.
-Shik was a graduate of the American University of Beirut who immigrated to the United States in 1937.
-His parents also immigrated, and lived in Lawrence, Massachusetts.
-Alma and Shik ran the department store together, renaming it the Farris Department Store.
-Under their ownership, the store shifted away from dry goods to focus more on clothing.
-When Shik passed away in 1964, Alma continued to run the store until she retired, closing the business in January 2007 after nearly 75 years.
-Alma and Shik had three daughters—Kathryn, Anne, and Dorothy—who all followed in the tradition of their parents and grandparents in their pursuit of higher education.
+Alma Parker took over proprietorship of the family department store.
+She married Shikralla Doumit Farris (1910-1964) in December 1941.
+Shikralla graduated from the American University of Beirut who immigrated to the United States in 1937.
+His parents immigrated to Lawrence, Massachusetts.
+Alma and Shikralla ran the department store together and renamed it the Farris Department Store.
+Under their ownership, the store shifted away from dry goods to focus on clothing sales.
+When Shikralla passed away in 1964, Alma continued to run the store until her retirement in January 2007.
+She died in 2019.
+Alma and Shikralla had three daughters, Kathryn, Anne, and Dorothy.

 Dorothy Findlen